April 26, 2018

 Double Poly Film

 The light transmission of double poly film is close to 90 percent, providing ample but slightly softened sunlight.
-This soft, natural light is not just soft on the eyes, it also helps prevent the burning of plants.
+This soft, natural light is not just easy on the eyes, it also helps prevent the burning of plants.

 With double poly film, growers are able to inflate the space between the two layers with just a small fan.
 This creates a beneficial air pocket that improves the R value.
 Because of this, growers can expect an R value of about 1.5.

 8 mm Twin Wall Polycarbonate

-Due to its strength and lightness in weight, it is widely used in construction, rain shields and soundproofing applications.
-It’s become a very common substitute for glass, and for most growers it’s a better option.
+Due to its strength and lightness in weight, it is widely used for construction, rain shields and soundproofing applications.
+It’s become a very common substitute for glass, and for most growers, it’s a better option.

-GrowSpan uses 8 mm twin wall polycarbonate panels on its own Series 2000 Commercial Greenhouse, which has earned the nickname “bomb proof.”
+GrowSpan uses 8 mm twin wall polycarbonate panels on its own Series 2000 Commercial Greenhouse, which has earned the nickname “bomb proof”.
 The air pockets between polycarbonate sheets stand up well to extreme weather conditions, since they retain heat in cold temperatures and stay cool during warm months.
-The hollow, double-layer construction of 8mm twin wall polycarbonate provides the highest insulation factor with a 1.72 R value.
+The hollow, double-layer construction of 8 mm twin wall polycarbonate provides the highest insulation factor with a 1.72 R-Value.

 The more layers a cladding sheet has, the less light is transmitted.
-Thusly, growers must determine which is more important for their greenhouse – light transmission or insulation.
+Thus, growers must determine which is more important for their greenhouse – light transmission or insulation.

-For more information on how to choose the right greenhouse covering, Request a Quote or contact a Greenhouse Specialist today.
+For more information on how to choose the right greenhouse covering, REQUEST A QUOTE or contact a Greenhouse Specialist today.